phmhung25dseu/Segment_Customer_Analysis_SuperStore_Company_E_commerce/README.md

 ![image](https://github.com/user-attachments/assets/bb60feb6-a34c-4ca7-9be5-606af997d531)

-🔍 Strategic
+## Strategic Revenue Insights

-Champions alone contribute over five times more revenue than Loyal customers, reaffirming the need for:
+- **Champions** alone contribute over five times more revenue than **Loyal** customers.
+This highlights the importance of:

-  o	Exclusive perks

-  o	Upsell/cross-sell offers
+  - Offering exclusive perks and benefits
+  - Designing upsell and cross-sell opportunities

-  o	Priority support and recognition
+  - Providing priority support and recognition to reinforce loyalty

-•	At Risk segment holds enormous recovery potential:
+- The **At Risk** segment holds significant recovery potential:

-  o	They are disengaging but still profitable—target them urgently with win-back campaigns.

-•	Need Attention and Hibernating segments together bring in over $650k, suggesting:
+  - These customers are starting to disengage but remain profitable
+  - Implement urgent win-back campaigns to retain their value

+- **Need Attention** and **Hibernating** segments collectively generate over $650,000 in revenue:
-  o	There's meaningful value in nurturing mid-tier customers with behavioral nudges or dynamic discounts.
+  - This suggests there is meaningful value in nurturing these mid-tier customers
+  - Behavioral nudges, targeted messaging, and dynamic discount strategies can help re-engage this group effectively.

 _**✅ Action**_
 | Segment        | Action                                                                 |